stefanpgd/Basics-of-Post-Processing/README.md

 # The Basics of Post Processing
-Aimed to be an introductory tutorial series to screen-spaced post processing, likely to be accompanied with a blog series.
+Aimed to be an introductory tutorial series to screen-spaced post processing and other other effects, likely to be accompanied with a blog series.